treefishuk/Nomoni/docs/_getting_started/part-five-security.md

 ![individual accounts](../images/individual-accounts.png "individual accounts")

+This will become our new presentation project.

 ## Step 2 : Delete the things!

-Delete the following folders and content :
+Delete the following folders and content:

 - wwwroot
 - Controllers